microchipgnu/benqi-agent/README.md

-# CoWSwap AI Agent
+# BENQI AI Agent

-This is a [Next.js](https://nextjs.org) project that implements an AI-powered agent for interacting with CoW Protocol (Coincidence of Wants).
-The agent helps users generate and execute transactions on CoW Protocol across supported EVM networks.
+This is a [Next.js](https://nextjs.org) project that implements an AI-powered agent for interacting with BENQI protocols on Avalanche.
+The agent helps users generate and execute transactions for BENQI liquid staking, markets, and other services.

 ## Features

-- Generate transaction data for CoW Protocol interactions
-- Support for selling native assets (ETH, xDAI, POL, BNB)
+- BENQI Liquid Staking: Stake AVAX for sAVAX
+- BENQI Markets: Deposit and borrow assets
+- Health Monitoring: Check account health and liquidation risk
 - ERC20 token transfers
-- WETH wrapping and unwrapping
-- Price quotes and fee estimation for trades
-- Support for multiple EVM networks
+- Support for Avalanche and Avalanche Fuji Testnet

 ## API Endpoints

 The agent exposes several endpoints:

-- `/api/tools/cowswap`: Quote prices and generate swap transactions
+- `/api/tools/benqi/liquid-staking`: Stake AVAX for sAVAX and unstake sAVAX to AVAX
+- `/api/tools/benqi/markets`: Deposit to and borrow from BENQI markets
+- `/api/tools/benqi/health`: Check account health and liquidation risk
 - `/api/tools/erc20`: Generate ERC20 transfer transactions
-- `/api/tools/weth/wrap`: Generate WETH wrapping transactions
-- `/api/tools/weth/unwrap`: Generate WETH unwrapping transactions
+- `/api/tools/balances`: Get token balances for a wallet

 ## Local Development